fivetran/dbt_zendesk_source/README.md

     zendesk_database: your_destination_name
     zendesk_schema: your_schema_name
 ```
+> **Note**: If you are running the package on one source connector, each model will have a `source_relation` column that is just an empty string.

 ### Option 2: Union multiple connectors
 If you have multiple Zendesk connectors in Fivetran and would like to use this package on all of them simultaneously, we have provided functionality to do so.
 The package will union all of the data together and pass the unioned table into the transformations.
 You will be able to see which source it came from in the `source_relation` column of each model.
 To use this functionality, you will need to set either the `zendesk_union_schemas` OR `zendesk_union_databases` variables (cannot do both, though a more flexible approach is in the works...) in your root `dbt_project.yml` file: